Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: When does causal-only covariate selection underperform ERM in OOD prediction?

 \subsection{Invariant models for OOD prediction}

-Invariance formalizes stability of covariate-outcome relationships across environments, even when the distributions of the covariates change.
+Invariance formalizes the stability of covariate-outcome relationships across environments, even when the distributions of the covariates themselves change.
 Given a collection of environments $\mathcal{E}$, a subset of covariates $X_s$ is invariant if, for all $e, e' \in \mathcal{E}$,

-Predictors based on such covariates are guaranteed to remain reliable under distributional shifts that preserve this conditional distribution.
+Predictors based on such covariates remain reliable under distributional shifts that preserve this conditional distribution.

-While invariance has strong theoretical appeal, in practice we often observe only a subset of the true causes.
-In this setting, restricting prediction to invariant relationships can be overly conservative.
-Important predictive signals may be discarded simply because their associations with the outcome vary across environments.
-Empirically, this limitation has been documented across a range of benchmarks. \citet{nastl2024do,gardner2023tableshift} show that restricting models to a causal or invariant subset does not necessarily improve OOD performance, while \citet{Salaudeen2025domain} show that invariant methods help primarily when spurious correlations shift substantially at test time.
-When such correlations remain stable or shifts occur elsewhere in the data-generating process, invariant approaches often underperform ERM.
+While invariance has strong theoretical appeal, in practice we often observe only a subset of the causal parents.
+In this setting, restricting prediction to invariant relationships can be overly conservative: important predictive signals may be discarded because their associations with the outcome are not invariant across environments.
+When these associations nonetheless remain stable under the shift actually encountered, invariant approaches often underperform ERM.